aosabook/500lines/dagoba/dagoba.markdown

 })
 ```

-Here we're just checking whether the current vertex is equal to the one we stored previously.
+Here we're checking whether the current vertex is equal to the one we stored previously.
 If it is, we skip it.

 #### Back